rabbitstack/fibratus/README.md

 ### What is Fibratus?

-Fibratus detects, protects, and erradicates advanced adversary tradecraft by scrutinizing and asserting a wide spectrum of system events against a behaviour-driven [rule engine](https://www.fibratus.io/#/filters/rules) and [YARA](https://www.fibratus.io/#/yara/introduction) memory scanner.
+Fibratus detects, protects, and eradicates advanced adversary tradecraft by scrutinizing and asserting a wide spectrum of system events against a behavior-driven [rule engine](https://www.fibratus.io/#/filters/rules) and [YARA](https://www.fibratus.io/#/yara/introduction) memory scanner.

 Events can also be shipped to a wide array of [output sinks](https://www.fibratus.io/#/outputs/introduction) or dumped to [capture](https://www.fibratus.io/#/captures/introduction) files for local inspection and forensics analysis.
 You can use [filaments](https://www.fibratus.io/#/filaments/introduction) to extend Fibratus with your own arsenal of tools and so leverage the power of the Python ecosystem.

-In a nuthsell, Fibratus mantra is defined by the pillars of **realtime behaviour detection**, **memory scanning**, and **forensics** capabilities.
+In a nutshell, the Fibratus mantra is defined by the pillars of **realtime behavior detection**, **memory scanning**, and **forensics** capabilities.

 ### Quick start